f3d0ss/CazzolaDotti-se2/RASD/RASD-SafeStreets.md

 This document represents the Requirement Analysis and Specification Document (RASD).
 Goals of this document are to completely describe the system in terms of functional and non-functional requirements, analyze the real needs of the customer in order to model the system, show the constraints and the limit of the software and indicate the typical use cases that will occur after the release.
 This document is addressed to the developers who have to implement the requirements and could be used as a contractual basis.
 ### 1.1.2
 The goals of the projects are:
+<a name="G1"></a>
-- [G1](#G1) The system must allow users to send a report of violations
+- [G1] The system must allow users to send a report of violations
+<a name="G2"></a>
-- [G2](#G2) The system must allow all users to mine the information that has been received by highlighting the streets (or the areas) with the highest frequency of violations
+- [G2] The system must allow all users to mine the information that has been received by highlighting the streets (or the areas) with the highest frequency of violations
+<a name="G3"></a>
-- [G3](#G3) The system must allow authorities to mine the information that has been received to see the ranking of vehicles that commit more violations
+- [G3] The system must allow authorities to mine the information that has been received to see the ranking of vehicles that commit more violations
+<a name="G4"></a>
-- [G4](#G4) The system must cross the information provided by the municipality about the accidents with its own data to identify potentially unsafe areas and suggest possible interventions.
+- [G4] The system must cross the information provided by the municipality about the accidents with its own data to identify potentially unsafe areas and suggest possible interventions.

 <a name="1.2"></a>
 ## 1.2 Scope